-You will be hiking on a paved path and later on a well-troden wide dirt path to the Ink Pots.
-Lower Falls are only 1,2 km one way from the lodge.
-Most of the trail is flat and follows Johnston Creek all the way to the falls.
+You will be hiking on a well-trodden wide path to the Ink Pots.
+Lower Falls are only 1.2 km one way from the lodge.
+Most of the trail is flat, paved, and follows Johnston Creek to the falls.

 In a few sections, you will walk right above the turbulent turquoise waters of Johnston Canyon on catwalks.
 The final bridge at the Lower Falls will take you through a short rock tunnel to see the falls up close.

 The main trail continues uphill along the creek with views of more waterfalls.
-Just 1,5km further you will arrive at Upper Falls (favourite place for ice climbers during winter).
+Just 1.5km further, you will arrive at Upper Falls (a favourite place for ice climbers during winter).
 There are two viewpoints: